-Astroid Optimization
+Astroid Optimization (PBS)

-With intensity modulated treatment plans the variety of possible dose distributions is quite large.
+With intensity modulated PBS treatment plans the variety of possible dose distributions is quite large.
 Typically if a physician does not like a plan they will request it to be re-run.
 This requires the planner to input new constraints and objectives and a new plan to be run from the beginning of the optimization process.
 This is a time consuming process.
 Astroid eliminates this cycle using a Multi-Criteria Optimization (MCO) approach that allows planners and physicians to visualize the trade-offs of target volume coverage vs reduced dose to the OAR's in real time.
 MCO treatment planning is based on a set of Pareto optimized plans, where a plan is considered Pareto optimal if it satisfies all the constraints and none of the objectives can be improved without worsening at least one of the other objectives.
 So instead of creating just one plan, Astroid creates a set of optimal plans that satisfies the treatment plan constraints and puts an interactive exploration of the objectives at the planners and physicians fingertips via a unique, highly intuitive, solution navigation slider bar system.
-The user is able to select the MCO optimization algorithm from a list defined in the site configuration.